Teenage cyclist hit by a car is left with skull fracture

 He was riding his bike on a residential street close to his home late one April evening when a car struck him from behind.
 He suffered a rear skull fracture and a heavy bleed on his brain.

-The driver blamed Timothy, saying that he could not see him because Tim had no lights on his cycle, there were no reflectors and Timothy was not wearing a helmet.
+The driver blamed Timothy, saying that he could not see him because Tim had no lights on his bicycle, there were no reflectors and Timothy was not wearing a helmet.

-However, Potter Rees Dolan was able to successfully argue that the car was driving too fast and that the driver wasn’t paying enough attention, although we did concede Timothy should have done more to protect himself and so agreed that liability should be split 75 : 25.
+However, our expert solicitors was able to successfully argue that the car was driving too fast and that the driver wasn’t paying enough attention, although we did concede Timothy should have done more to protect himself and so agreed that liability should be split 75 : 25.

 Timothy suffered at the hands of a motorist who drove far too fast and without allowing for the time and space needed by cyclists.
 It is remarkable that the motorist wasn't prosecuted.
 Side effects were terrible for Timothy and it is to his huge credit, and also his family's, that he has made such remarkable progress.